NYC - MYR

 LGA

-LGA's Terminal C offers hands-free bag drop and Digital ID screening, expediting security for a smoother departure.
+LGA's Terminal C offers a hands-free bag drop and Digital ID screening, making it a convenient choice for quick departures.

 Read more about LGAby Laura Ratliff